mohsenmojadam2019/telstra-prior-request/README.md

 -  Restart Kong daemon

 ## Parameter Explanation:
+- config.debug: Debug model.
+Write all information into proxy_error.log as notices.
 - config.prereq.body: set the body for prior-call.
 (String)
 - config.prereq.headers: set the headers for prior-call.
 (Array of strings separated by ```,```)
 - config.prereq.http_method: HTTP methods, default to ```POST```.
 (String)
 - config.prereq.ssl_verify: whether to check ssl.
 (Boolean)
 - config.prereq.url: the url of prior-call.
 (String, unencoded url)
+- config.prereq.show_response: prior-call response as final response when in error
 - config.request.body: overwrite the body of service-call.
 (String)
 - config.request.headers: add headers to service-call.
 (Array of strings separated by ```,```)
 - config.upstream_path_append: append path to upstream uri.
 Varaibles are compatible in the appended path.